15 Reasons to Start Playing Golf Today

 Boosts Cardiovascular Health

-Walking the course—often up to four miles per round—gets your heart pumping.
-Regular play supports healthy circulation and may reduce the risk of heart disease.
-Even carrying or pulling your clubs adds an extra layer of low-impact cardio.
+Walking the course, which can be up to four miles each round, gets your heart working.
+Playing regularly helps your circulation and may lower your risk of heart disease.
+Carrying or pulling your clubs also adds some gentle cardio exercise.

 Golf swings engage your core, legs, and shoulders.
-The repetitive motion helps to improve joint flexibility and overall mobility over time.
+Repetitive motion helps improve joint flexibility and overall mobility over time.

 Improves Balance and Coordination